GraftingRayman/ComfyUI_GraftingRayman/README.md

 # GR Stack Image

-This node takes two images as input and stacks one on top of the other, both images need to be of the same dimensions
+This node takes two images as input and stacks one on top of the other, both images need to be of the same dimensions.
+Added a new input to select horizontal or vertical stacking.

 ![image](https://github.com/GraftingRayman/ComfyUI_GraftingRayman/assets/156515434/1f86b235-832e-497f-a23c-9865538309dc)